-The study identified 86 leafy vegetable species belonging to 35 families, showcasing the rich biodiversity of central Chhattisgarh (Table 1).
-The Fabaceae family dominated with 13 species, highlighting its prominence in local diets and cultural practices.
-Other prominent families included Amaranthaceae (12 species), Cucurbitaceae (5 species), Brassicaceae, Asteraceae, and Aracaceae (with 4 species in each) (Table 1).
-These families underline the significance of diverse plant groups in meeting dietary and therapeutic needs.

 Figure 1: Distribution of the families of leafy vegetables.

 The data (Figure1) shows a rich distribution of families in the study of leafy vegetables.
 Amaranthaceae and Fabaceae dominant eat 13.95% and 15.12%, respectively, with their significant contributions to the diet.
 Next are Cucurbitaceae, accounting for 5.81%, and Araceae at 4.65%, providing staple vegetables.
 Families like Asteraceae, Brassicaceae, and Malvaceae also account for a considerable percentage, reflecting their ecological adaptability and nutritional value.
 The existence of Pteridophytes, including Marsileaceae and Ophioglossaceae, suggests a diversity of plant species, which consequently supports ecological balance.
 Diversity in 35 families underlines the rich botanical heritage of the region to conserve biodiversity (Figure1).